How Much Does It Cost to Buy a Starter Home in La Jolla San Diego in 2026

 How do HOA fees in La Jolla impact affordability?

-They add directly to your monthly outlay.
-A 700 HOA is equal to roughly 120,000 in loan at 6.1% when you translate fee to buying power.
-Lower dues can meaningfully increase what you can afford in price.
+HOA fees add directly to your monthly outlay.
+A $700/month HOA is equal to roughly $120,000 in loan amount at 6.1% when you translate the fee to buying power.
+Lower dues can meaningfully increase the price you can afford.

 The Bottom Line

-If you are buying your first home in La Jolla in 2026, you should plan for an entry point near 1.5M, cash to close of about 350k to 400k with 20% down, and roughly 9k to 10k in total monthly costs at current rates.
-With 10% down, your cash and monthly numbers both rise.
-Citywide conditions have improved, but La Jolla remains a premium, low-supply market where turn-key units command a premium.
+If you are buying your first home in La Jolla in 2026, plan for an entry point near $1.5M, cash to close of about $350K–$400K with 20% down, and roughly $9K–$10K in total monthly costs at current rates.
+With 10% down, both your cash requirement and monthly payment rise.
+Citywide conditions have improved, but La Jolla remains a premium, low-supply market where turn-key units command strong prices.
 If your numbers stretch in La Jolla, consider nearby San Diego neighborhoods that deliver better value while you build equity.

-If you’re ready to explore your options for buying a starter home in La Jolla or elsewhere in San Diego, Scott Cheng at Scott Cheng – REAL Brokerage can walk you through the specifics for your situation.
+If you’re ready to explore your options for buying a starter home in La Jolla or elsewhere in San Diego, Scott Cheng at Scott Cheng Team — Real Broker can walk you through the specifics for your situation.

 Leave a Reply